-We cannot predict whether historical revenues from eteplirsen on a named patient basis or through our EAP outside the U.S. will continue or whether we will be able to continue to distribute eteplirsen on a named patient basis or through our EAP.
+We cannot predict whether historical revenues from eteplirsen through our EAP outside the U.S. will continue or whether we will be able to continue to distribute eteplirsen through our EAP.

-In certain countries outside the U.S., reimbursement for products that have not yet received marketing authorization may be provided through national managed access programs.
-We have contracted with third party distributors to distribute eteplirsen in certain countries outside the U.S. on a named patient basis and launched an ex-U.S. eteplirsen EAP, which we plan to expand to other jurisdictions in the future.
-While we generate revenue from the distribution of eteplirsen through named patient programs and our EAP, we cannot predict whether historical revenues from these programs will continue, whether we will be able to continue to distribute our products on a named patient basis or through EAP in these countries, whether we will be able to commercialize our products in countries where the products have historically been available on a named patient basis, or whether commercial revenues will exceed revenues historically generated from sales on a named patient basis or through our EAP.
-Reimbursement through national early access programs may cease to be available if authorization for a named patient program and/or EAP expires or is terminated.
+In certain countries outside the U.S., reimbursement for products that have not yet received marketing authorization may be provided through national EAPs.
+We have contracted with third party distributors to distribute eteplirsen in certain countries outside the U.S. through EAP, which we plan to expand to other jurisdictions in the future.
+While we generate revenue from the distribution of eteplirsen through our EAP, we cannot predict whether historical revenues from these programs will continue, whether we will be able to continue to distribute our products through EAP in these countries, or whether commercial revenues will exceed revenues historically generated from sales through our EAP.
+Reimbursement through national EAPs may cease to be available if authorization for an EAP expires or is terminated.
 For example, healthcare providers in EAP jurisdictions may not be convinced that their patients can benefit from eteplirsen or may prefer to wait until such time as eteplirsen is approved by a regulatory authority in their country before prescribing eteplirsen.
 Even if a healthcare provider is interested in obtaining access to eteplirsen for its patient through the EAP, the patient will not be able to obtain access to eteplirsen if payment for the drug is not secured.

-Any failure to maintain revenues from sales of eteplirsen on a named patient basis or through our EAP and/or to generate revenues from commercial sales of eteplirsen exceeding historical sales on a named patient basis or through our EAP could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
+Any failure to maintain revenues from sales of eteplirsen through our EAP and/or to generate revenues from commercial sales of eteplirsen exceeding historical sales through our EAP could have a material adverse effect on our business, financial condition, results of operations and growth prospects.